Stranger6667/pyanyapi/README.rst

 You can easily declare your own interface.
 For that you should define ``execute_method`` method.
 And optionally ``perform_parsing``.
-Here is an example of naive CSVInterface, which provide an ability to get column value by index.
-Also you should create separate parser for that.
+Here is an example of naive CSVInterface, which provides an ability to get the column value by index.
+Also you should create a separate parser for that.

 .. code:: python